rraharjo/rsql/readme.md

     next 4 bytes                    : number of composite trees next n * 12 bytes               : composite trees information (col_idx(4), col_idx(4), tree_num(4))

+Parser guide
+1. keywords are case-insensitive, except for data type
+2. list of suppported data type:
+    UINT -> unsigned integer
+    SINT -> signed integer
+    CHAR -> array of character (string)
+    DATE -> date
+3. creating a database:
+    CREATE DATABASE $database_name
+    Ex: CREATE DATABASE db_1
+4. connect to a database:
+    CONNECT DATABASE $database_name
+    Ex: CONNECT DATABASE db_1
+5. create a table (must be connected to a database to create a table):
+    CREATE TABLE $table_name ($col_name_1 $data_type_1 $length_1) ($col_name_2 $data_type_2 $length_2)...
+    Ex: CREATE TABLE table_1 (unsigned_int_col UINT 10) (date_col DATE)
+    Note: when the data type is DATE, length should not be mentioned, it should just be ($col_name DATE)
+6. insert row:
+    INSERT INTO $table_name VALUES ($val_1, $val_2, ...), ($val_1, val_2, ...), ...
+    Ex: INSERT INTO table_1 VALUES (10000, "2002-10-10"), (50000, 2002-10-10)
+    Note: any leading/trailing space to the values will be removed.
+Use quotation marks would override this behavior.
+7. search row:
+    SELECT FROM $table_name WHERE $primary_col $symbol $values AND ($col $symbol $values OR ($col $symbol $values AND $col $symbol %values))
+    Note: the WHERE clause is optional - ignoring it would return everything on the table.
+The primary_col is also optional - this is the column used for indexed search - if this is not null, any additional condition must be connected with AND keyword.
+The additional conditions must be enclosed in parenthesis, and can be nested as many times as needed.
+In a single parenthesis, the connectors (AND/OR) must be the same - (a AND b OR c) is an invalid expression, but (a AND (b OR c)) is valid.
+8. delete row:
+    DELETE FROM $table_name WHERE $primary_col $symbol $values AND ($col $symbol $values OR ($col $symbol $values AND $col $symbol %values))
+    Note: The WHERE clause use the same rules as search
+9. alter table add column
+10. alter table remove column
+11. alter table index column

 Dependencies:
 1. C++ Boost libraries: https://www.boost.org/